 The pattern: infrastructure, not consumer apps

-What connects these four rounds is the type of company getting funded.
-None of them are consumer apps.
-All four are building infrastructure: fraud detection for payment rails, orchestration layers for PSPs, compliance automation for accounting firms, and research infrastructure on WhatsApp.
+What connects the majority of these rounds is the type of company getting funded.
+Six of the eight are building infrastructure: fraud detection for payment rails, merchant operating systems for banks, ad-subsidised credit rails, orchestration layers for PSPs, compliance automation for accounting firms and research infrastructure on WhatsApp.

 This aligns with the broader shift we've been tracking in SA's VC deal flow.
 South Africa's startup ecosystem is maturing away from consumer-facing products toward B2B tools that solve operational problems for businesses and institutions.
-The investors backing these rounds, from European B2B SaaS funds (Newion) to returning African VC (Norrsken22) to the Allan Gray ecosystem (3CV, E Squared), reflect that shift.
+The investors backing these rounds range from global funds deploying aggressively into SA fintech infrastructure (Partech led both the Littlefish and Happy Pay rounds) to returning African VC (Norrsken22), the Allan Gray ecosystem (3CV, E Squared) and impact-focused firms entering from the US (VestedWorld) and Nigeria (Future Africa).

 VC funds that raised in February